d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-sequence.md

 pronouns like "i" and "my",
 and prepositions like "of", "to", and "in" occur often because they serve common syntactic roles.
-Such words that are at once common but particularly descriptive are often called (***stop words***) and, in previous generations of text classifiers based on bag-of-words representations,
+Such words that are common but not particularly descriptive are often called (***stop words***) and, in previous generations of text classifiers based on bag-of-words representations,